marekceglowski/DiscordGroupCritter/README.md

 This is a discord bot that will assist with doing group crits as well as tracking feedback in the LMY Patreon channel `#group-crit-submissions`.

+GroupCritter lets users keep track of their own submissions and feedback they have recieved and given.
+Anytime a submission is replied to using Discord's "reply" option, that will count as feedback.

 Commands:

 - `!add <text>` - adds a new submission to the queue